-The main economic activities of both North A and North B district include: agriculture, forestry, fishing, hunting, livestock, mining and quarrying, manufacturing, services, construction, merchandise trade, hotels and lodges, and provision of other services such as financial and insurance.
+North A district is located in North Unguja Region with a total area of 211km2.
+According to the Population Census of 2012, North A district had a population of 105,780.
+The main economic activities include: agriculture, forestry, fishing, hunting, livestock, manufacturing, services such as hotels, construction and merchandise trade.
 These sectors contribute in different ways to the district's economy.
 Major crops produced within the district are paddy, sweet potato, cassava, yam, millet, banana, and different varieties of fruit and vegetables.
+There are also livestock including cattle, goats, chicken and ducks.
+Fishing and seaweed farming are among the major economic activities in the area, notably seaweed farming being predominantly carried out by women who account for 97.5% of the farmers10.

 The land area under crop production has been declining due to various factors such as increased demand for housing due to increasing population as well as factors associated with climate change and variability.
-The NDF (2014) report highlighted major threats as beach erosion as seen all around the region, fisheries decline due to mangrove cutting, illegal fishing, seawater intrusion.
+The NDF (2014) report highlighted major threats as beach erosion, fisheries decline due to mangrove cutting, illegal fishing, seawater intrusion.
 For projected sea level rise level of 4m an inundation of 5.3% is calculated across the entire island of Unguja, increasing to 7% with a 5m sea level rise.
 These inundated areas are more likely to be around Mkokotoni and including the proposed project areas.
 When coinciding with spring high tides, such surges are likely to have even more significant impacts further inland, along much of the length of the creeks with potential seawater penetration into agricultural land and shallow wells.